nmstate/kubernetes-nmstate/docs/developer-guide.md

 │   ├── client            # generated code for client, informers and listers │   ├── nmstatectl        # conversion between CRD and nmstatectl input/output
-│   ├── policy-controller # main logic of policy handler running as a daemon │   ├── policy-controller # main logic of policy handler running as a daemon │   └── utils             # general utility functions ├── tools                 # tools for yaml generation
+│   ├── policy-controller # main logic of policy handler running as a daemon │   ├── state-controller  # main logic of state handler running as a daemon │   └── utils             # general utility functions ├── tools                 # tools for yaml generation
  ```